-Memorable evenings at Ocean begin with cocktails, like our Maine maple syrup-sweetened Amber Sky, on the inn’s relaxing front porch or at the bar.
-Continue your culinary journey in the dining room, where every table has a view of the frothy blue sea.
-Chef Pierre Gignac’s creative menus change with the seasons, showcasing not only Maine-caught seafood in signature dishes like Lobster Thermidor, but the best of what is grown, raised and produced locally.
-His eye-pleasing creations take inspiration, too, from across the Atlantic.
+Memorable evenings at Ocean begin with cocktails, like our Golden Hour, made with rhubarb vanilla puree and gold leaf, while lounging on the inn’s front porch or at the bar.
+Continue your culinary journey in the dining room, where every table has breathtaking views of the Atlantic ocean.
+Ocean’s creative menus change with the seasons, showcasing not only Maine-caught seafood in signature dishes like Lobster Thermidor, but the best of what is grown, raised and produced locally.
+The eye-pleasing creations take inspiration, too, from across the Atlantic.
 Expect the familiar flavors of southern France and the Mediterranean with intriguing new twists, plus an international selection of wines.

 Open Nightly For Dinner Service | Happy Hour Daily 3-5pm